 Home and workplace of the internationally acclaimed Victorian photographer Julia Margaret Cameron.
 Dimbola became a focal point for a crowd of bohemian writers and poets, such as Poet Laureate Alfred Lord Tennyson and Lewis Carroll.
 Today it houses a programme of changing exhibitions and also has an award-winning Tea Room and Gift Shop.

-Great for A day out
+Great for An open-top day out

 Great for Travel over the weekend